rock-solid/wordpress-mobile-pack/wp-content/plugins/wordpress-mobile-pack/readme.txt

 Support for various ad networks will be added in future releases.
 These will be managed enterily from the admin panel, so you won't have to modify the source to integrate ads.

 == Changelog ==

+= 2.0.2 =
+* Added support for Firefox and Firefox OS
+* Added support for customizing the home page cover
+* Added animation and arrow on the home page to suggest to readers that they have to swipe the screen to see the content
+* Added menu button on the home page / cover
+* Fixed bug - Filter content to remove script tags.
+The code from script tags was wrongly displayed as content.
+* Fixed bug - Filter content to remove default image links added by Wordpress.
+The links were opening an image in a new window and messing up the scrolling of the content.
+* Fixed bug - Using 'home_url' instead of 'site_url' for redirecting to the home page.
+* Fixed bug - Switching from portrait to landscape on the native Android browser was not working properly on some smartphones (HTC One).

 = 2.0.1 =
 * Hide comments button if the comments are disabled for an article